 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
-Michael and Dr. Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
+Michael and Dr. Erica Jarrett M.D. were sent to develop an Anglican response to some of the issues that are specific to our southern border.
 We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
-Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a K-2nd Grade school, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, a weekly Sunday evening Eucharist, Morning Prayer 3 days a week, and occasional Holy Day services.
+Our ministry includes: a free medical clinic, working with an immigrant shelter and other local ministries to the vulnerable, a K-4th Grade school, a weekly healing service at the free-clinic, a weekly Sunday Eucharist, and occasional Holy Day services.

-We are looking for someone to assist Fr.
-Michael in conducting our various chapel services as well as to help us to begin planting the first Anglican church here in the Rio Grande Valley.
-We are supported by churches in the Missionary Diocese of All Saints, Diocese of the Rocky Mountains, Diocese of the Western Gulf Coast, and our own diocese, C4SO.
+We are looking for someone who feels called to serve as a missionary priest along the South Texas border.
+This work will include: working with immigrants from around the world as well as the more typical pastoral work of preaching, teaching, and pastoral visitations.
+We are supported by churches in the Missionary Diocese of All Saints, the Diocese of Fort Worth, the Diocese of the Rocky Mountains, the Diocese of the Western Gulf Coast, and our own diocese, C4SO.

-We have a small group of people who do gather on Sunday evening for Anglican worship.
-We have a “high” theology of worship and the Church with a missionary practicality.
+We have a small group of people who gather on Sundays for Anglican worship.
+We also have a weekly school chapel service and a weekly healing service.
+Our mission has a “high” theology of worship and the Church with a missionary practicality.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary priest must be flexible, adaptable, and a self-starter.